|

 Visit the Pura Luhur Poten Hindu Temple on the way back

-Just before the ascent to Bromo begins, you’ll see the grounds of a Hindu Temple.
-It’s usually closed early in the morning, but monks come after sunrise to open the doors for visitors.
+Just before the ascent to Bromo begins, you’ll see the grounds of a Hindu Temple [map].
+It’s closed early in the morning, but priests come after sunrise to open the doors for visitors.

 It’s free to enter.